Donald Trump Will Present Tiger Woods With The Presidential Medal Of Freedom

 — Bloomberg Politics (@bpolitics) April 15, 2019

-The scandal cost Woods endorsements, and soon after his career began to decline, due to various injuries he had suffered.
+The scandal cost Woods endorsements, and soon after, his career began to decline.
+This process was exacerbated due to various injuries that he had suffered.
 Woods was also arrested for driving under the influence in 2017, although he claimed to have taken prescription drugs.
 He went on to plead guilty to reckless driving.

-Past recipients of the Presidential Medal of Freedom during the Trump years have included retired Senator Orrin Hatch, Miriam Adelson, the wife of Republican megadonor Sheldon Adelson, as well as Babe Ruth, Elvis Presley and Supreme Court Justice Antonin Scalia, all of whom received the award posthumously.
+Past recipients of the Presidential Medal of Freedom during Trump’s tenure have included retired Senator Orrin Hatch and philanthropist Miriam Adelson, wife to Republican megadonor Sheldon Adelson.
+Babe Ruth, Elvis Presley, and Supreme Court Justice Antonin Scalia were all named recipients of the award, posthumously.